EkthaReddy/EkthaReddy/README.md

 ### Internship

+Currently, I am doing an intership on VLSI Design at Intershala, covering concepts on combinational and sequential circuits, FSMs, System design using FPGA, and project to be done by the end of internship.

+This internship is helpful for building my knowledge and skills on VLSI design and also provide project as a practical based learning.

-Currently, I am doing my internship on RISC-V and VLSI Design using the mini board at VLSI System Design under the guidance of Kunal Ghosh.
+I have completed my internship on RISC-V and VLSI Design using the mini board at VLSI System Design under the guidance of Kunal Ghosh.

 Checkout the repository for more details on the internship
 - [VSDSquadron Mini Internship](https://github.com/EkthaReddy/VSDSquadron-Mini-Internship)